 - Born October 23, 1965 in Toms River, NJ USA

-Leiter made his big league debut, a start, with the New York Yankees on September 15, 1987 and got the win.
+Leiter made his big league debut, a start, with the Yankees on September 15, 1987 and got the win.
 His early career was derailed by injuries, and after getting 14 starts in 1988, he would have to wait until 1993 to pitch in more than 10 games in a single season.
 After that, however, he was a model of consistency, hardly ever missing a start.

 Leiter ended his career with the same team he began it with, the Yankees in 2005.
 His 162 wins are more than anyone else born in the state of New Jersey, and in 2002 he became the first major league pitcher to have a win against all the current 30 teams.

 - 2-time NL All-Star (1996 & 2000)

 - 15 Wins Seasons: 4 (1996, 1998, 2000 & 2003)